BackColin Hume's Downloads

 Web

 WebEdit is an FTP client, so once you have set up your Server details you can upload and download the current file and compare it with the version on the server — you can also download the entire site which is useful if you've just taken it over.
 Also the very useful Update menu which copies the menu from the current file to all other appropriate files.
-You can validate your HTML against your CSS, check fragment links and run your entire website against an online validator.
+You can validate your HTML against your CSS, check fragment links and do other useful things.

 Set